antonkomarev/github-profile-views-counter/README.md

 ## Introduction

 This counter designed to be an analytical instrument for you, but not for people who are visiting your profile.
-It could be used to see profile views dynamics as result of development activity, blogging or taking part on conference.
+It could be used to see profile views dynamics as result of development activity, blogging or taking part in a conference.

 It counts how many times your GitHub profile has been viewed and displays them in your profile, for free.